konsorten/sevdesk-voucher-upload/README.md

 # sevDesk Voucher Upload Library

-This library provides an easy to use class to upload vouchers to a [sevDesk](http://www.sevdesk.de) account.
+This library provides an easy to use class to upload vouchers to a [sevDesk](http://www.sevdesk.de) account using the [sevDesk API](https://my.sevdesk.de/swaggerUI/index.html#/).

 ## Install